Skip to main content

 Rahul Pandita's Our Moon has Blood Clots is an insightful read into the travails and hardships faced by Kashmiri Pandits over decades.
 They have been forced into exile time and again, their religion making them an easy mark, their identities always under grave threat.
 It is indeed true that the Indian State's attitude towards Pandits is mostly to ignore them, as if wishing that ignoring a problem will solve it.
 In his book, Rahul takes us through his childhood home and how Pandits used to live in the Kashmir Valley.He chronicles the bloody exodus of thousands of Pandits in the 90s and how they were made unwelcome in their own land.
 The state of refugees is appalling as Rahul describes it, and one wonders why no ever raised a voice against it.
 His research is well done.
 He does not stop at one story, he digs up many stories of Kashmiri Pandits to get that right picture, the right perspective.
 The butchering of Pandits in 1947 add to the text and some how complete

-Curfewed Nigh - Basharat Peer
+Curfewed Night - Basharat Peer

 Curfewed Night is Basharat Peer's first book.
 It is narrated in a form of a survivor story whose live revolved around some of Kashmir's toughest times.
 The book mirrors the h ypocrisy of Kashmiris , enjoying subsidised schooling, government jobs, studying in state run Colleges and never being grateful about it.
 Instead we have romanticism for AK 47s and pride of militancy.
 The book also throws light on the total aloofness of Delhi politicians towards the hatred of Kashmiris.
 This is reflected in Army's treatment towards the Kashmiri populace, the torture and rapes.
 The army it seems has been stuck into this wonderland with no particular sense and plan to do something.
 Its prerogative is to maintain 'peace' but what can it do for the turmoils within?
 Read this book, if you want to feel sympathetic towards the Kashmiri cause.
 Which is to have everything and to do nothing for it.
-Indeed, when I was reading about the tortures and shoot outs, I wondered, why wou
+Indeed, when I was reading about the tortures and shoot outs, I wondered, why would

 Surge Pricing By Indian Railways